Make Informed Decisions with the Marketing Research Process

 In this initial step, determine why you need to conduct research in the first place.
 Once you’ve defined why you need research, decide what kind of information you need and how your team will use that information.
 This will make it easy to design an appropriate research plan in the next step.

-This first step is also a good time to consult with decision-makers in your company.
+Pro tip: Consult with decision-makers in your company.
 You’ll want to be sure that your marketing research adequately addresses their concerns and gives them the information they need to make a decision.
-Consult with them to determine any specific metrics they’ll use to make their decision so you can tailor your research process to include their needs.
+Work with them to determine any specific metrics they’ll use to make their decision so you can tailor your research process to include their needs.

 2. Develop a research plan